1. Home

 Example how to add a new task in the Calendar via the + button in the weekly view.

-In the Calendar, you can change color for particular projects.
-All tasks and subtasks from one project have the same color.
+In Freelo calendar, you can change the color for each project.
+All tasks and subtasks from one project always have the same color.

-As soon as you change the project color, it is changed also for all other users invited to a project.
-The color can be changed by anyone.
+As soon as you change the project color, all other users invited to the project will see it in the same color.
+Similarly, the color can be changed by anyone.

-Click the checkbox next to a project name in the left column.
-Select a color and confirm via Save.
+Click the checkbox next to the project name in the left column.
+Select whichever color you like and confirm this action via Save.

-How to change project color in the Calendar.
+How to change the project color in the Calendar.

-How to change project color in the Calendar.
+How to change the project color in the Calendar.

-You can easily synchronize Freelo tasks and subtasks to Google Calendar, Outlook, or any other calendar you have.
+You can easily synchronize Freelo tasks and subtasks with Google Calendar, Outlook, or any other calendar you have.

 View hierarchy